qdeduction/rational_deduction/README.md

-# rational_deduction.rs
+# Rational Deduction

-Rust implementation of the rational deduction algorithm
+_Rust implementation of the rational deduction algorithm_